paragt/Neuroproof_minimal/README.md

 build/NeuroProof_stack -watershed watershed2_4class_600000_10_800_1000_1.0_2.h5  stack -prediction  pixel_prediction2_4class_600000_10_800_1000_1.0_2.h5  stack -classifier int_classifier2_600000_1000_800_e5000_1.xml -output /result_600000_800_1_mthd0.35_e500_thd0.3_m4.h5 stack -algorithm 1 -threshold 0.3

 The necesary files are uploaded to Dropbox instead due to filesize limitation.

 https://www.dropbox.com/sh/y90ygc8nunpolyw/AADnypNkfF7om067Z3PaXJ9ca?dl=0

+Note that the superpixel boundary classifier used in this example is not the optimal one.
+Therefore, the result may be suboptimal if one uses this particular classifier.

 Contact: toufiq.parag@gmail.com